kavyabhat16/Predicting-the-Phishing-Website/README.md

 So,By using the RandomForestClassifier,we got the best optimised model with a score of 0.97. so it can be used as a model to detect whether the webiste is phishy or not.

-Steps typically involved in this project
+Steps typically involved in this project:

 1)Feature Extraction: Extracted file of format .CSV